abarbanell/docker-grafana-graphite/README.md

-This image contains a fork of the Dockerfile [kamon-io/docker-grafana-graphite](https://github.com/kamon-io/docker-grafana-graphite) which has some modifications to work together with the Raspberry Monitoring from [abarbanell/rpym](https://github.com/abarbanell/rpym).
+This image contains a fork of the Dockerfile [kamon-io/docker-grafana-graphite](https://github.com/kamon-io/docker-grafana-graphite) and I have made  some modifications to work together with the Raspberry Monitoring from [abarbanell/rpym](https://github.com/abarbanell/rpym).
-Even this README file is largely a minor edition of the original from the guys at [kamon-io](https://github.com/kamon-io).
+Even this README file is just a minor edit of the original from the guys at [kamon-io](https://github.com/kamon-io).
 Thank you for the great work!

-THis image has a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by [rpym](https://github.com/abarbanell/rpym) for both Raspberry Pi
+This image has a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by [rpym](https://github.com/abarbanell/rpym) for both Raspberry Pi